 And for those parts of the drive when it was even hard to connect via LTE, we were in luck: we tapped into the Equinox’s WIFI hotspot.

 The Equinox was zippy when it needed to be — especially on the California freeways and in the hills of Berkeley.
-And it was a comfortable car to spend hours in, as we drove home down highway 101.
+And it was a comfortable car to spend hours in, as we drove home down Highway 101.

 The model shown is a 2019 Chevy Equinox AWD Premier 2.0T.
 The exterior paint color is Pacific Blue Metallic, and the interior is Medium Ash Gray.
 The engine is a 2.0 Liter Turbo SIDI 4-cyl, with a 9-speed automatic transmission.
 Mileage is estimated at 22 City and 28 Highway.
 Vehicle price (as shown) $39,040.